prathamreetworkspace/ghost/README.md

     // Configure Socket.IO Server with CORS
     const io = new Server(server, {
       cors: {
-        // IMPORTANT: Update this origin to EXACTLY match where your Next.js app runs locally!
+        // IMPORTANT: Update this origin to EXACTLY match where your Next.js app runs!
         // Default Next.js port is 3000, but this project uses 9002 via `npm run dev`.
+        // Update this if you deploy the Next.js app elsewhere.
         origin: "http://localhost:9002", // Allow connections from your Next.js app
         methods: ["GET", "POST"] // Methods needed by Socket.IO }